knative/pkg/injection/README.md

 - If additional events are required to be produced, an implementation can pull a recorder from the context: `recorder := controller.GetEventRecorder(ctx)`.

-Future features to be concidered:
+Future features to be considered:

 - Leverage `configStore` and specifically `ctx = r.configStore.ToContext(ctx)`
   inside `Reconcile`.